|Position:||Associate Professor, School of Information and Public Policy|

-|My work focuses on using novel data and methods to better understand the economic lives of the poor.
-Most projects are based in developing and conflict-affected countries.|
+|My work focuses on using novel data and methods to try and improve the lives of disadvantaged people around the world.
+You can find a short professional bio here.|

 Blumenstock, JE, Callen, M, and Ghani, T (2018).
 Why Do Defaults Affect Behavior?
-Experimental Evidence from Afghanistan, Accepted, American Economic Review [pdf]
+Experimental Evidence from Afghanistan, American Economic Review, 108 (10), 2868-2901 [pdf]

 We report on an experiment examining why default options impact behavior.
-By randomly assigning employees to different varieties of a salary-linked savings account, we find that default enrollment increases participation by 40 percentage points ---an effect equivalent to providing a 50% matching incentive.
+By randomly assigning employees to different varieties of a salary-linked savings account, we find that default enrollment increases participation by 40 percentage points -- an effect equivalent to providing a 50% matching incentive.
 We then use a series of experimental interventions to differentiate between explanations for the default effect, which we conclude is driven largely by present-biased preferences and the cognitive cost of thinking through different savings scenarios.
 Default assignment also changes employees' saving habits, and makes them more likely to actively decide to save after the study concludes.

 Blumenstock, JE (2016).
 Fighting Poverty with Data, Science, 353(6301), 753-754 [pdf]